prashjet/oss4astro/package_and_test/README.md

 # Package Structure and Writing Tests

 Today I will demonstrate how to (1) structure your package (based on info from the [official Python documentation](https://docs.python.org/3/tutorial/modules.html#packages)), and (2) write and run tests using [`pytest`](https://docs.pytest.org/en/7.4.x/) framework.
 For both sections, we'll use an example repository called [pysequence](https://github.com/prashjet/pysequence).
 You can clone this repository to follow along with the demonstration.

+Key take aways:
+- know what Python modules and packages are,
+- what to include in an `__init__.py`,
+- know what your tests should check,
+- know the difference between unit tests and end-to-end tests,
+- how to write and exeucute tests using `pytest`,

 ## Package Structure